MalcolmSlaney/CrossCountryStats/README.md

 The goal is to provide a single number that models each course's difficulty and can be used to adjust expected race times across courses.
 For example, course A might be 1.1 times harder than course B, and thus the expected times for course A will be 10% higher.
+The final results are here: All California, Bay Area local.

 Using race results from [XCStats](https://xcstats.com/) over multiple years,